 A: These are uncertain and, at least in recent history, unprecedented times as we navigate this worldwide pandemic.
 The university is proceeding with an abundance of caution for the safety and wellbeing of our students, faculty, staff, and other community members.

 Q: WHERE CAN I FIND MORE INFORMATION ABOUT THE CORONAVIRUS?

 A: On the Centers for Disease Control and Prevent website: https://www.cdc.gov/coronavirus/2019-nCoV/index.html

 Q: WHAT ARE HEALTH EXPERTS RECOMMENDING?

-A: Watch for symptoms, wash your hands, wear cloth face coverings in public (per order of the Cambridge and Somerville Boards of Health), and practice social distancing.
-According to the CDC, symptoms include fever, cough and shortness of breath.
+A: Watch for symptoms, wash your hands, wear cloth face coverings in public, and practice physical distancing.
+According to the Centers for Disease Control and Prevention, symptoms include fever, cough and shortness of breath.
 Also, assess whether you have traveled from a place experiencing widespread reported cases of Coronavirus, or if you believe you’ve had contact with someone exposed to it.
 If so, experts advise self-quarantining at home, if at all possible.
 Consult cdc.gov/coronavirus/2019-ncov/about/symptoms.html

 Q: ARE CAMPUS EVENTS BEING CANCELED?

-A: The university postponed ALL on-campus events and major celebrations during the Spring semester, and we are reviewing next steps, all with an eye toward the health, safety, and wellbeing of our community members.
-Our goal is to resume full on-campus operations at a later date, when it is prudent to do so.
-Keep checking this page for further updates.
+A: The university has postponed all on-campus events and major celebrations.
+We are reviewing the next steps, all with an eye toward the health, safety, and wellbeing of our community members.
+Our goal is to resume full on-campus operations at a later date when it is prudent to do so.

 Students and Parents